sjentsch/lsjDocs/Ch13/Ch13_ANOVA_09.rst

 knowing about.
 An ANOVA with two groups is identical to the Student *t*-test.
 No, really.
 It is not just that they are similar, but they are actually equivalent in every meaningful way.
-I will not try to prove that thit is always true, but I will show you a single concrete demonstration.
+I will not try to prove that this is always true, but I will show you a single concrete demonstration.
 Suppose that, instead of running an ANOVA on our ``mood.gain ~ drug`` model, let us instead do it using ``therapy`` as the predictor.
 If we run this ANOVA we get an *F*-statistic of